Skip to content

 MO

-The directory 01_O2 contains an input file to calculate the total energy of the system at the measured bond length.
+The directory 01_O2 contains an input file to calculate the total energy of the oxygen molecule at the experimentally measured bond length.
 Here the calculation has been set up exactly as you've seen in the past (i.e., assuming doubly degenerate band occupation without smearing or spin polarization):

 1